mghezaiel/VICReg-implementation-/README.md

 # VICReg-implementation-
 Implementation of the Variance Invariance Covariance regularization approach applied to dimensionality reduction

-# VICReg paper implementation: example for dimensionality reduction
-This is an example of dimensionality reduction task following the paper:
+This is an example of a dimensionality reduction task following the paper:
 <br>

 <i>Bardes, A., Ponce, J., & LeCun, Y. (2021).<i/><br>